jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 the tag length in octets.
 The tag length MUST be at least 1 and SHOULD be no more than 15.

-Tag:  The property identifier, a sequence of US-ASCII characters.
+Tag:  The Property identifier, a sequence of US-ASCII characters.

 Tags MAY contain US-ASCII characters 'a' through 'z', 'A' through 'Z', and the numbers 0 through 9.
 Tags SHOULD NOT